evrythng/scanthng.js/README.md

 #### `useZxing`
 Type: `Boolean` Default: `false`

+> Currently, version `0.0.3` should be used to prevent issues on iOS.

 When using `method: 1d` and `type: auto`, include zxing-js/browser` to perform 1D barcode decoding locally instead of via the API.
 Check which code types are supported (i.e: are compatible with finding the corresponding Thng/product) in